-I also contribute to education in different ways, teaching short courses such as Tobar an Dualchais: Creative Connections, for people (visual artists, writers, musicians, budding-folklorists and creative educators) who want to learn more about the Tobar an Dualchais archive resource of folk culture through the lens of cultural ecology and environmental awareness.
+I also contribute to education in different ways, teaching short courses such as Tobar an Dualchais: Creative Connections, for people (visual artists, writers, musicians, budding-folklorists and creative educators) who want to learn more about the resource of folk culture through the lens of cultural ecology and environmental awareness.
 I have also worked with the Centre for Human Ecology, teaching online courses exploring degrowth, decolonisation and climate justice in a Scottish context.

-My academic background is in creative ethnology and human ecology—two fields that deeply inform my practice.
+My academic background is in creative ethnology and human ecology – two fields that deeply inform my practice.
 Ethnology is a form of anthropology, focused on understanding the relationship between people and place.
 Human ecology explores the connections between nature, culture, society and economy, integrating environmental and social justice.

 I love bringing people together and turning ideas into reality, helping projects grow and make a real difference.
 I have previously worked with cultural organisations and collectives in various roles, gaining experience in teamwork and collaboration, strategic planning, community engagement, network development and coordination, programme development, project management, grant applications and fundraising, web design and content management as well as social media and communications.